polyipseity/comp-4321/COMP4321 Final Report.md

 Windows: Windows 10 and 11, Python 3.11.2 and 3.12.2

 # Highlight of features beyond the required specification

+We picked "Exceedingly good speed by using special implementation techinques".
+Specifically, aside from one lock for the database due to SQLite limitations, we have concurrency for all other parts including the downloader (6 threads by default), database content generation (4 threads by default) and database retrieval (automatically threaded by the Uvicorn web server library).
+If we used another database that supports concurrent writes, the lock wouldn't be needed.

+Exceedingly good speed in the crawler is achieved by asynchronous tasks from the `asyncio` module in Python.
+When the crawler starts, a `TaskGroup` from `asyncio` is created and populated with asynchronous `Task`s, each waiting on an OS thread to finish network requests.
+The Python program can process other tasks during this time, speeding up the crawler.

+After that, in the index computation, the Python program is overloaded with work to do.
+Asynchronous tasks will not work here, instead we made a `a_pool_imap` function which creates new Python processes with `Pool` from the `multiprocessing.pool` module.
+Through multiprocessing, we distribute computation-heavy work across CPU cores to speed up the indexer.

+Inside the indexing function, we further speed up the computation using the Numpy library which provides parallel operations on arrays (called "vectorization") instead of coding our own for-loops.
+The `amax` function is used to obtain the maximum term frequency in the document for pre-computation of normalised term frequency stored as `tf_normalized` in the database for faster retrieval.

+Numpy vectorization is further used in retrieval for cosine similarity, and TF-IDF calculation.
+Instead of calculating element by element, we used numpy to calculate cosine similarity, TF, IDF and TF multiplied by IDF in parallel across many elements to achieve exceedingly good speed in the retrieval.
+Title similarity for ranking also uses numpy for speed.

+## For GUI: Enhanced Real-Time Search Engine Response through WebSocket Connection

+WebSocket is a communication protocol that enables bidirectional communication channels over a single TCP connection.
+Unlike traditional methods that rely on HTML forms and follow a request-response pattern, WebSocket allows for real-time, two-way communication between a client and a server.
+This persistent connection eliminates the need for repeated requests and excessive HTTP communication overhead, resulting in lower latency and improved responsiveness.

+In conventional search engines, search queries are submitted using HTML forms as GET parameters in the HTTP request.
+However, this approach requires an additional HTTP request, causing the client to clear the current document's head and body in anticipation of receiving new content.
+As a result, the page momentarily flashes white, creating a visually disruptive experience.

+In our search engine, we leverage the NiceGUI framework, which utilizes WebSocket to establish bidirectional communication with the web client.
+Through this communication channel, the client can submit search queries and receive query results when the server is ready, all within the same connection.
+During the waiting period, on-screen elements such as the title and buttons remain in the document tree, eliminating any flashing effects.

 # Testing of the functions implemented; include screenshots if applicable in the report